 Game Called Before Completion.
-In district and nondistrict games if a game is called before completion of the number of innings and conditions as specified in Article 4 of the National Federation Baseball Rule Book, the umpire shall declare the contest "no game."
+In district and non-district games if a game is called before completion of the number of innings and conditions as specified in Article 4 of the National Federation Baseball Rule Book, the umpire shall declare the contest "no game."
 Unless otherwise specified by district minutes prior to the season, the game will be replayed from the start.

 Postponement.
 District varsity baseball games postponed by weather or public disaster (not including illness) shall be rescheduled on the next date, other than Sunday, on which another district game is not scheduled.
 In the event weather or public disaster forces the makeup game to be rescheduled it shall be rescheduled on the next date as described earlier.
 These makeup games may be played as an exception to the school week limitation.
-District varsity games that are postponed by weather or public disaster, and not played on the next available date, shall be rescheduled and played on a date determined by the district executive committee.
+District varsity games that are postponed by weather or public disaster, and not played on the next available date, shall be rescheduled and played on a date determined by the district executive committee, but may not be made up as an exception to the school week limitation.